Revitalizing primary health care for the 21st century

 Integrating primary health care-based service delivery

-A ministerial parallel session, organized by the WHO European Centre for Primary Health Care, explored how primary health care can effectively integrate the delivery of health services to ensure that populations receive the right care, at the right time, in the right place, in accordance with their needs and local context.
+A ministerial parallel session, co-organized by the Service Delivery and Safety department – WHO headquarters, WHO European Centre for Primary Health Care and UNICEF, explored how primary health care can effectively integrate the delivery of health services to ensure that populations receive the right care, at the right time, in the right place, in accordance with their needs and local context..

 In the session, the Minister of Health of Lithuania, Aurelijus Veryga, spoke of the new system of incentives in the country.
 Mirella Minkman, Professor of Innovation, TIAS School for Business and Society, the Netherlands, stressed the importance of rethinking and reorganizing the system to put the person at the centre, with primary health care teams around them, creating professional networks of care.